Reviews and Comments

 It is worth mentioning that a good 30 day holiday might be the best time to complete these stages.
 While some require minimal changes to routines, some include decluttering which might take a considerable amount of time.

 I also appreciate the diverse range of topics covered such as food waste, composting, decluttering, zero waste shopping and reflecting on the progress half way through.
 The idea is by making changes and following them for 30 days, they should be engrained and we are more likely to accept and follow them.
-As someone who focuses on environmentalism some of the statistics and suggestions were not …
+As someone who focuses on environmentalism some of the statistics and suggestions …

 Georgina Wilson-Powell: Is It Really Green?
-(2021, Dorling Kindersley Publishing, Incorporated) 5 stars
+(2021, Dorling Kindersley Publishing, Incorporated)

 Everyday Eco Answers